kubernetes/kubernetes/v1.0/docs/whatisk8s.md

 # What is Kubernetes?

-The Kubernetes project was started by Google in 2014.

 Kubernetes is an open-source platform for automating deployment, scaling, and operations of application containers.
 It schedules containers across clusters of hosts.

 With Kubernetes, you are able to quickly and efficiently respond to customer demand: